Australia bans alumina, bauxite exports to Russia

 “We understand that it can power up to one million homes,” he said.

-In addition, Australia will up its humanitarian assistance with an additional Aus$30 million (US$22.3 million), and will donate a further $21 million in defensive military assistance to Ukraine, including ammunition and body armour.
+In addition, Australia will increase its humanitarian assistance with an additional Aus$30 million (US$22.3 million) and will donate a further Aus$21 million in defensive military assistance to Ukraine, including ammunition and body armour.

-In recent weeks, the government has approved nearly 5,000 visas from Ukrainians displaced by the conflict, Morrison said.
+In recent weeks, the government has approved nearly 5,000 visas from Ukrainians displaced by the conflict, Morrison added.

 He announced that Ukrainian refugees would be eligible for a new three-year humanitarian visa, allowing them to work, study and access the country’s health system.